-Sangetta Dewan broadcaster and life coach shares with us her mother’s Chana Masala recipe and her favourite dish to cook for family and friends.
+The broadcaster and life coach Sangetta Dewan shares with us her mother’s Chana Masala recipe, a simple and hearty classic that is her favourite dish to cook for family and friends.

-Boil 2 cups of check peas (you can soak them overnight if you like)
+2 cups of chickpeas – you can soak them overnight or use canned chickpeas if you prefer

 2 Tbs veg oil